yizhidamiaomiao/DoppelgangerGraph/README.md

 ## Run the code

 The two folders contain different datasets, different codes and different pretrained models.

+One folder for `coraml` dataset and one folder for `citeseer` dataset.

 In order to get the link prediction model, run `sample_graphsage.ipynb`.